If you have a beard, you already know that a little daily grooming is to keep it looking neat and clean.

-Oils can break down and lose their fragrance and beneficial properties over time, so it is important that they’re stored properly.
-Store your beard oil out of direct light in a cool, dry, place.
-Avoid environments with fluctuations to extreme high or low temperatures, like the bathroom or the fridge.
+Oils can break down and lose their fragrance and beneficial properties over time, so they must be stored properly.
+Store your beard oil out of direct light in a cool, dry place.
+Avoid environments with fluctuations to extremely high or low temperatures, like the bathroom or the fridge.

 There may be some natural separation when your beard oil is stored.
 Shake the bottle vigorously before each application to ensure that all of the ingredients have blended together.

 Note: All of these recipes will require a bottle for storage.

 - 1 part unrefined Coconut Oil